pogilvie/dlog/README.md

 ### Run

-Create a directory for you downloaded logs to go in and cd into the directory
+Create a directory for where your downloaded logs should go and cd into the directory

 ````
 $ mkdir logs